Vyral/base-template/_drafts/calgary-mortgage-market-update.md

 {% include youtube.html %}

-I was recently joined by mortgage broker Bob Reader to discuss the latest with interest rates.
-Here’s what we learned.
+<center>*I was recently joined by mortgage broker Bob Reader to discuss the latest with interest rates.
+Here’s what we learned.*</center>

 There have been some big changes in the real estate and mortgage market this year, which is causing confusing, myths, and information that may be affecting homeowners and home buyers. **Today Bob Reader joins me to help explain this problem and how to solve it**.